tigrisdata-archive/tigris-netlify-ecommerce-javascript/README.md

+> ⚠️ **This repository is archived.**
+>
+> Tigris has pivoted from this database project to a new, globally distributed S3-compatible object storage service.
+> Learn more about the new product here: https://www.tigrisdata.com/

 # 🛍 Ecommerce Store with Netlify Functions, Tigris and Stripe

 > An Ecommerce store build using Nuxt, Netlify, Lambda, Tigris and Stripe.